john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 First, break down the tasks in very high-level point of view:
 1. Core technical research and minimum prototype implementation: One month.
 Prototype and design level code are always fast
 2. Character implementation loop of three monsters and two bosses: Two months.
 Lots of major implementation tasks.
 Integrates and tests each character one after another once small piece of function completed
 3. Production environment test: Two months and more.
 Longest phase.
-The terrible "accidents" always happen when it comes to integration and deployment
+The terrible "accidents" always happen when it comes to production environment test

-Project was started on 2020/05/14, formal release date was set on 2020/10/24, five months in total.
-App was ready for publishing at 2020/10/16.
+- Project was started on 2020/05/14
+- Formal release date was set on 2020/10/24 (five months in total)
+- App was ready for publishing on 2020/10/17

 The very number-one task is technical research since we don't want entire project fails after a bunch of artworks and function implementations done, just because the most critical, most difficult core function cannot be realized.